ps2devnoob/AthenaENV-PS2-Samples/README.md

-# AthenaENV-PS2-Samples
+# AthenaENV Examples

-This repository contains practical examples to help you learn more about the AthenaENV engine, created by Daniel Santos.
-Here, you'll find various code samples and demonstrations to explore the engine's features and enhance your knowledge.
+This repository contains basic examples of how some features of **AthenaENV** work.
+The goal is to help you understand the engine and encourage contributions to the community.

+## 🚀 How to Use

+To test a specific script, follow these steps:

+1. Open the `athena.ini` file.
+2. Find the `default_script` option.
+3. Replace its value with the name of the script you want to run.
+4. Save the file and run the engine as usual.

+## 💡 Contribute

+If you find any improvements or want to add new examples, feel free to contribute!

+For any questions or suggestions, feel free to reach out! 😃